asharn/Shell-Software-Engineer-Train-to-Hire-Scholarship-Program/employee-polls-web-app/README.md

 This script will start build, then run test with showing and creating code coverage report after that server will be up for the application.

+## Hosted on Netlify
+This app is deployed on Netlify, so if any one want to check the functionality live then click [**Netlify Live Employee Polls Web App**](https://62e0db3bb9a96c492acdc528--splendid-sunshine-05d96a.netlify.app/).
+I have done some testing on this site.
+So, go check soon.
+And if you find any issue please raise concern as issue in git repo, pointing the issue.

 ## Hosted on Heroku
-This app is hoted on heroku as well so if any one want to check the functionality and check with this [**Heroku Employee Polls Web App**](https://employee-polls-web-app.herokuapp.com/).
+This app is hoted on heroku, so if any one want to check the functionality and check with this [**Heroku Live Employee Polls Web App**](https://employee-polls-web-app.herokuapp.com/).

 In Heroku hosted, you will see some glitches in style and images which is cause due to Heroku hosting.
 So, can only verify functionality which will be working correctly.

 AWS s3 bucket is not connected, so uploading of images and other files will not work.